jaegertracing/documentation/README.md

 Before creating a new release:

   - Make sure all outstanding PRs for that version are merged to `next-release` directory.
+  - Make sure the actual Jaeger release is done and Docker images for the new version are published.
-  - If there are new Jaeger binaries or new storage options added to the release, the CLI docs config file `data/cli/next-release/config.json` is updated accordingly (see below).
+  - If there are new Jaeger binaries or new storage options added to the release, make sure the CLI docs config file `data/cli/next-release/config.json` is updated accordingly (see below).

 Then create a release by pushing a tag `release-X.Y.Z`, e.g.